denisrosset/contour-plot/README.md

 The `ContoursInit`, `ContoursUpdate` and `ContoursPlot` perform the same operations for a family of convex sets; `ContoursUpdate` will perform a single oracle call to refine the convex set that has currently the worst approximation.
 See `ExampleMulti.m`.

-An example below, which required less than 100 oracles *in total* for the picture.
+An example below, which required less than 100 oracle calls *in total* for the picture.

 ![Animation](optimizedanim.gif)